DropShipping vs drop surfing

 Definition 2: ‘What’s trending’ drop surfing

-Like the ‘best price’ approach, this isn’t a ground-breaking new phenomenon – it’s a strategy that some sellers who are DropShipping already use to select their next products.
+Just like the ‘best price’ approach, this isn’t a ground-breaking new phenomenon – it’s a strategy that some sellers who are DropShipping already use to select their next products.

 This type of drop surfing simply means that sellers choose what to sell based on what is trending right now.